-The 2024 Annual Stockholders' Meeting (ASM) of A Brown Company, Inc. (the "Company") will be held on June 27, 2024 at 1:00 P.M. and the Board of Directors of the Corporation has fixed the end of trading hours of the Philippine Stock Exchange, Inc. on May 03, 2024 ("Record Date") as the record date for the determination of stockholders entitled to notice of, to attend, and to vote at such meeting and any adjournment thereof.
+The 2025 Annual Stockholders' Meeting (ASM) of A Brown Company, Inc. (the "Company") will be held on June 27, 2025 at 1:00 P.M. and the Board of Directors of the Corporation has fixed the end of trading hours of the Philippine Stock Exchange, Inc. on May 21, 2025 ("Record Date") as the record date for the determination of stockholders entitled to notice of, to attend, and to vote at such meeting and any adjournment thereof.

-In view of the continuing mobility restrictions and prohibition on mass gatherings due to the public health emergency, the Board of Directors of the Company has approved and authorized stockholders to participate in the ASM via remote communication and to exercise their right to vote in absentia or by proxy.
+To allow broader and more convenient shareholder participation in the annual meeting, especially for those who reside outside the Company's principal office, the Board of Directors of the Company has approved and authorized stockholders to participate in the ASM via remote communication and to exercise their right to vote in absentia or by proxy.